Rayan (footballer, born 2006)

 Rayan Vitor Simplício Rocha (born 3 August 2006), known simply as Rayan, is a Brazilian footballer who plays as a forward for Vasco da Gama.

 Club career

 Born in Rio de Janeiro, Rayan joined Vasco da Gama at the age of six.
 He established a name for himself as a prolific goal-scorer, scoring 280 goals by the age of eleven.
 He continued this form into Vasco's under-17 team, scoring 29 goals in 34 games in 2022, catching the eye of Spanish side Barcelona.

+Rayan completed his second season as a professional at Vasco.
+In total, he played 41 matches, 16 of them as a starter, and scored three goals.

 International career

 Rayan was called up to the Brazil under-17 squad for friendlies against Chile and Paraguay in 2022; he scored twice in four games.

 Personal life

 His father, Valkmar, also played for Vasco de Gama, representing the club as a defender between 1995 and 2000.